github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 <!--For this article in earlier GHES versions, see /content/github/visualizing-repository-data-with-graphs-->
 <!--Marketing-LINK: From /features/security and /features/security/software-supply-chain pages "How GitHub's dependency graph is generated".-->

-## Dependency graph availability

-{% ifversion fpt or ghec %}The dependency graph is available for every public repository that defines dependencies in a supported package ecosystem using a supported file format.
-Repository administrators can also set up the dependency graph for private repositories.
-For more information, see "[Configuring the dependency graph](/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph)"{% endif %}

-{% data reusables.dependabot.dependabot-alerts-dependency-graph-enterprise %}

 ## About the dependency graph

 {% data reusables.dependabot.about-the-dependency-graph %}